Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 • Fees: None

-Visit EQ Bank →
+Claim Your $20 Bonus at EQ Bank →

-Pick #2 — Best Consistent Rates
+Pick #2 — Best for Long-Term GICs

-Oaken Financial GICs
+Oaken Financial GICs 🔥 3.80% for 5-Year

 Operated by Home Bank and Home Trust Company — CDIC Insured